LuckyJimJD/ProfessionalResponsibility/assets/outlines/Fees.md

     - Attorney’s experience, reputation & ability
     - Nature of fee: fixed v. contingent

-*Example*

-- Matter of Fordham
+#### Matter of Fordham

-    - Criminal defense attorney, fee agreement provided for hourly billing
+- Criminal defense attorney's fee agreement provided for hourly billing
-    - At outset, attorney told client fee would be between $3000 and $10,000
+- At outset, attorney told client the total fee would be between $3000 and $10,000
-    - Actual fee was $50,022.-- based on 2hours
+- Actual total was $50,022
 - Stipulated that attorney performed the work diligently and in good faith

 ## Communication of Fee

-**Rule 1.5(b)**
+#### Rule 1.5(b)

 - Rule says “preferably in writing”
     - Some jurisdictions mandate written fee agreement